ondrej-kvasnovsky/vaadin-8-on-grails-3/windows.md

 # Windows

 ### Step 1
 Open *System Properties* dialog window and switch to *Advanced* tab.
+Then click on *Environment Variables...* button, which opens
 ![](Screen Shot 2016-06-26 at 7.20.21 PM.png)

 ### Step 2